nuagenetworks/nuage-cni/README.md

 - Then run ./scripts/buildRPM.sh which will generate RPMs for Nuage CNI plugin for Mesos/K8S/OSE under rpmbuild directory on your host

-# Automated Nuage CNI plugin installation

-- Please refer to the Nuage VSP Mesos Integration Guide for detailed steps on Nuage Mesos CNI plugin frameworks installation on Mesos clusters.

-- Please refer to the Nuage VSP OpenShift Integration Guide for detailed steps on Nuage Openshift CNI plugin Ansible installation on Openshift clusters (HA and single master)

-- Please refer to the Nuage VSP Kubernetes Integration Guide for detailed steps on Nuage Kubernetes CNI plugin Ansible installation on Kubernetes setups

-# Steps to generate Nuage CNI docker image for CNI daemon sets install
+## Steps to generate Nuage CNI docker image for CNI daemon sets install

 - Clone https://github.com/nuagenetworks/nuage-cni.git to your $GOPATH/src folder on your host machine